Unarmed 73-year-old man fatally shot by Bakersfield police

 Serna came across the street and Selman, who has been with the department since July 2015, fired as Serna was about 15 to 20 feet from him.

 No other officer fired and no lower levels of force were attempted, said Martin, who becomes chief on Wednesday.
+Martin said that in the 20 to 30 seconds between the neighbor saying "that's him" and the first shot, officers were taking cover, giving commands and putting together a plan.

 CNN affiliate KBAK reported that Serna's family said he would take short walks around the area near his house when he couldn't sleep.

 CNN affiliates said Serna's family told them he had early onset dementia and was on medication.
+The family also claimed that the police department knew Serna had dementia, but Martin says he didn't know.
+However, in an audio recording obtained by KERO, a dispatcher can be heard saying that Serna was "reported as to having dementia."